unrealwork/axibase-collector/jobs/examples/derby/README.md

 ![](images/test_run.png)

-* If there are no errors, set job status to Enabled and save the job
+* If there are no errors, set job status to Enabled and save the job.

 ### Verify Metrics in ATSD

-* Login into ATSD
+* Login into ATSD.
-* Click on Metrics tab and filter metrics by name `jmx.derby*`
+* Click on Metrics tab and filter metrics by name `jmx.derby*`.

 ![](images/derby_metrics.png)